XCP UDP Data Stimulation

 The dimension support in the block accommodates the different treatment of

 matrices by MATLAB® and the ECU.
-MATLAB default operation treats matrices as
+The MATLAB default operation treats matrices as

-the measurement in memory and ensures that the matrix (row X, col Y) in
+measurement in memory and ensure that the matrix (row X, col Y) in MATLAB

-MATLAB refers to the same entry as (row X, col Y) on the ECU.
-The
+refers to the same entry as (row X, col Y) on the ECU.
+The rearrangement

-rearrangement causes matrix entries that are contiguous on the ECU to be
+causes matrix entries that are contiguous on the ECU to be noncontiguous in

 When the Timestamp is enabled, the block inputs a timestamp from Simulink and sends the timestamp in the STIM DTO packets.
 The Enable Timestamp check box appears in the block parameters dialog box when the parameter is supported in the A2L file.